 Take Buses.
 Avoid Trains

 Buses in Europe are a lot cheaper than trains.
 And most budget backpackers rely on buses to keep their travel costs low.
 Speaking of my personal experience, during the recent backpacking trip across 8 countries in Europe, I did as many as 18 bus rides, and only two train rides, over a period of 2 months.
 By doing so (and roughly speaking) I saved around 200 EUR in total.
 Where a train ride would have cost 50 EUR, the bus took 35, something even lesser.
 Though of course buses take comparatively more travel-time, for me time was never a problem, and speaking of comfort, I personally found buses just as comfortable as trains.

-Megabus is a cheap way to get around the United Kingdom (England, Scotland, Wales), as tickets can cost as little as 1 GBP.
+Megabus is a cheap way to get around the United Kingdom (England, Scotland, Wales) as tickets can cost as little as 1 GBP.
 To travel inside Paris, go for Ouibus.
 For most other destinations in Central Europe try Flixbus, Eurolines or RegioJet.
-If you are travelling long distances and are doing at least 5 journeys, throughout your trip, I’d strongly recommend investing in Interflix bus pass for 99 EUR, something similar to Eurail pass.
+If you are travelling long distances and are doing at least 5 journeys, throughout your trip, I would strongly recommend investing in Interflix bus pass for 99 EUR, something similar to Eurail pass.
 But a 5-day Eurail pass can cost you as much as 374 EUR — now calculate the difference between the costs of taking a bus and taking a train.

 Fly Budget Airlines Between Long Distance Popular Destinations

 Budget airlines across Europe are so prolific that competition keeps the fares low.
 For most of the prominent destinations like Rome-Paris or Paris-Barcelona or Barcelona-Amsterdam, you can find tickets where the fare is just the taxes.
 For example, in May (before returning to India) I was planning a few days in Paris.
 Where a train and a bus would have cost approx 80 EUR and 60 EUR, respectively, Ryanair was offering an unbelievably cheaper 25 EUR flight ticket.